We diagnose and treat:

 We understand that dealing with insurance companies is often frustrating.
 We also believe that you should not have to choose between healthcare you need and healthcare that your insurance company deems necessary.
 If required, we offer affordable, interest-free payment plans for any patients or services that are not covered to allow you to receive the care necessary to improve your condition.
 If we do not participate with your insurance, we will gladly provide you with the necessary paperwork for you to submit to your insurance carrier for potential reimbursement.
 We have found that often the out-of-pocket patient cost for out-of-network benefits are similar to in-network benefits due to the high deductible plans that most insurances are offering.

 Scheduling an appointment at our office is easy and convenient.
-Simply click the "schedule online" button on our home page and you will be directed to our scheduling site where you will see the days and times available for you to choose an initial vestibular (concussion, dizziness, imbalance) appointment, initial chiropractic appointment, initial cognitive rehabilitation appointment, or reschedule an existing appointment.
+You can contact us during normal business hours, or simply click the "schedule online" button on our home page and you will be directed to our scheduling site where you will see the days and times available for you to choose an initial vestibular (concussion, dizziness, imbalance) appointment, initial chiropractic appointment, initial cognitive rehabilitation appointment, or reschedule an existing appointment.
 This process was designed to save our patients valuable time and allow us to spend more time with each patient.
 It also allows for appointments to be booked after business hours.
 If you have any questions, please feel free to contact us via email at email@example.com or leave a message at (919) 435-7396 and we will promptly get back to you shortly.

 No, our office does not use the ImPACT testing software.
 The ImPACT test does not diagnose concussion injuries and is best used as a screening tool to indicate when additional assessment is needed.
 This is where our office comes in.
 Carolina Concussion & Physical Medicine offers the assessment necessary to diagnose concussions and creates customized treatment plans for both the physical and cognitive impairments caused by concussion injuries.